makmak88/makmak88.github.io/docs/upgrades.md

 Useful functions for dealing with Upgrades and implementing their effects:

+-
-- hasUpgrade(layer, id): determine if the player has the upgrade
+ determine if the player has the upgrade
 - upgradeEffect(layer, id): Returns the current effects of the upgrade, if any
 - buyUpgrade(layer, id): Buys an upgrade directly (if affordable)